bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 # The Curve4Q Function

-The Curve4Q function produces a 64-octet string from an input point P and a 256-bit integer coefficient m.
+The Curve4Q function produces 64 output bytes from an input point P and a 256-bit integer coefficient m.
 The output of the Curve4Q function are the coordinates of the curve point [m]*P, encoded as described above.